As Putin marks Victory Day, his troops make little war gains

 Nigel Gould Davies, former British ambassador to Belarus, said: “Russia has not won this war.
 It’s starting to lose it.”

-Despite Russia’s efforts to crack down on dissent, antiwar sentiment has seeped through.
-A few scattered protesters were detained around the country on Victory Day, and editors at one pro-Kremlin media outlet revolted by briefly publishing a few dozen stories criticizing Putin and the invasion.
+Despite Russia’s crackdown on dissent, antiwar sentiment has seeped through.
+Dozens of protesters were detained around the country on Victory Day, and editors at a pro-Kremlin media outlet revolted by briefly publishing a few dozen stories criticizing Putin and the invasion.

 In Warsaw, antiwar protesters splattered Russia’s ambassador to Poland with what appeared to be red paint as he arrived at a cemetery to pay respects to Red Army soldiers who died during World War II.